MileHacker Logo

 • Traditional Bavarian staples, like Schweinshaxe (roasted pork knuckle), are widely available.

-• "Weißwurst" (white sausage) is a regional favorite, frequently a part of a traditional breakfast.
+• "Weißwurst" (white sausage) is a regional favorite, often part of a traditional breakfast.

 • Emphasis on substantial meals reflects the region's agricultural past and sustenance needs.